-With a current focus on STEM education for girls we are supporting PhD scholarships at the University of Melbourne, projects from Deakin University – Girls as Leaders in STEM (GALS) and Swinburne University of Technology – Acorns to Oak Trees and Standing out from the crowd and a Professional Learning Program for Primary Teachers conducted by Primary Connections.
-We have also provided funding for research to be conducted in the girls in STEM space.
+With a current focus on STEM education for girls we are supporting the development of a STEM Hub, Postgraduate scholarships at the University of Melbourne, projects from Deakin University – Girls as Leaders in STEM (GALS) and Swinburne University of Technology – Acorns to Oak Trees and VCE revision sessions in STEM subjects and an upper primary STEM program through the Monash Virtual School, Monash University.
+We also support Vicphysics with their Girls in Physics Breakfast program and have provided funding for research to be conducted in the girls in STEM space.

 CURRENT GRANT RECIPIENTS